Finances

 The relative contribution by rating categories varies significantly between councils, and is influenced by factors such as location, economic activity, council policies and land valuation.

 Councils may increase their general rates income each year by the rate-pegging limit, which is determined by the Independent Pricing and Regulatory Tribunal (IPART).
-For 2021-22, the limit was 2.0%.
 The rate peg applies to a council’s total rating income, not to individual parcels of land.
 Rates for individual parcels will change depending on changes in the relative land value and the rating structure of a council.
 Councils may also apply to IPART for a rate increase above the rate-pegging limit.
+For 2022-23, IPART set the rate peg including an amount for population growth.
+The rate peg ranged from 0.7% to 5.0%.